CharlesEtienneLavoie/starter-academic/content/en/donate/hero.md

 +++

 The PhD journey is a long one.
 Exceptional perseverance is critical to traverse a road filled with challenges and obstacles, in sometimes suboptimal conditions.
 But you can help, too.
 Consider supporting me and my mission by buying me a coffee.
 Every donation makes a difference, no matter how small.

-# Do you believe in the work I do, enjoy my blogs, use my functions and tutorials, or would just like to help me complete my PhD studies?